Advice

 So we’ve established that Nike running shoes are not the best choice a hiker can make.
 But does this company offer any alternatives?

-Trail running shoes – your next best choice
+Trail shoes – your next best choice

 To be honest, not much.
 Here’s a rundown…